AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 ### Configure the identity dataset

-If [!DNL Identity Stitching] is required, then you must create and pass an additional dataset in the incoming payload.
+If new identities must be linked, then you must create and pass an additional dataset in the incoming payload.
 When creating an identity dataset, you must ensure that the following requirements are met:

 * The identity dataset must have its associated schema as the [!DNL Profile] dataset.
 A mismatch of schemas may lead to inconsistent system behavior;
 * However, you must ensure that the identity dataset is different from the [!DNL Profile] dataset.
 If the datasets are the same, then data will be overwritten instead of updated;